 At the other end of the process following mTBI, most patients ‘recover fully’ but up to 15% experience persistent disabling problems including reduced functional ability, heightened emotional distress, and delayed return to work or school.2 Existing clinical tools to assess the extent of mTBI include the Galveston Orientation and Amnesia Test (GOAT), the (Modified) Oxford PTA Scale (MOPTAS), the Westmead post-traumatic amnesia (PTA) Scale (WPTAS and the Revised-WPTAS (2004, Ponsford version)*.3-6

-* As noted in our Biobit Trail.
+* As noted in the Biobit Study.

 Limitations associated with these scales refer to imperfect accuracy, because not all answers to memory questions can be verified.7 Furthermore, several test items are retrospective in nature, and pictures are used instead of words as memory items, which may be impractical, especially in ED settings and the level of task difficulty with some questions routinely failed by control subjects.8